 This is still under discussion, and we'll welcome your input at the appropriate time.
 We're currently exploring several possibilities and anticipate engaging a design and communications consulting team-funded by a grant-to help shape how a new, merged organization is introduced and presented publicly.
 Our mission, future goals, and how we define our current and future audiences will guide the external outreach process, including the naming.
-As such, those decisions will follow our ongoing internal conversations about what we hope to achieve-conversations in which we hope you participate.
+As such, those decisions will follow our ongoing internal conversations about what we hope to achieve.